What is Your Circadian Rhythm

 Extreme Light and Extreme Dark as Cause of Circadian Rhythm Disorder

-Likewise, constant darkness in Alaskan winters can also throw your melatonin production off because it gets dark so early (or is dark all the time) and so your body lacks a natural cue to start producing it.
+Similarly, the constant darkness of Alaskan winters can throw off your melatonin production because it gets dark so early, or is dark all the time, and your body lacks the natural cue to start producing it.

 Shift Work Sleeping Disorder

-Do you work hours outside of the typical” 8-5 work hours?
-Or do you work many days on and then many days off?
+Do you work hours outside of the "typical” 8-5 work hours?
+Or do you work many days on and then have many days off?
 If so, then you are like millions of Americans who are considered shift workers.
-Alaska in particular has many shift workers because of our aviation industry is popular and because we have long summer daylight for construction, fishing, and so on.
+Alaska in particular has many shift workers because of the aviation industry is popular and because we have long summer daylight for construction, fishing, and so on.

 Common types of shift work occupations include: